AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/09_spread_operator_and_rest_parameters.md

 // Hello Jon Paul
 ```

-We provided 3 values inside our array but only have 2 arguments in our function therefore the last one is left out.
+In the example given above, we provided three values inside the array but we only have two arguments in our function therefore the last one is left out.

 &nbsp;